openBackhaul/AirInterfacePowerSaver/spec/input/Modules.md

 AIPS 1.0.0 does contain two modules for link related switching operations.
 The **RedundantTransmittersOff** module switches both transmitters of one link off after ensuring that both transmitters of a parallel link are operating at their maximum modulation (means configured maximum, not hardware limitation).
 The RedundantTransmittersOff module that is included in AIPS 1.0.0 does not implement a topology dependent ordering, or any preparatory or clean-up actions.
 This also excludes any potentially required measures for suppressing alarms, respectively alarm notifications.
-A single attempt is taken, to reverse a partially executed transactions by switching the first transmitter back on, if the second one could not be deactivated.
+A single attempt is taken, to reverse a partially executed transaction by switching the first transmitter back on, if the second one could not be deactivated.
-When processing is completed, the status of the link (e.g. "redundantTransmittersOff") is reported to the requestor and to a central status documentation.
+When processing is completed, the status of the link (e.g. "RedundantTransmittersOff") is reported to the requestor and to a central status documentation.
 The **AllTransmittersOn**  module switches both transmitters of the link on.
 The AllTransmittersOn module that is included in AIPS 1.0.0 does not implement a topology dependent ordering, or any preparatory or clean-up actions.
 This also excludes any potentially required measures for suppressing alarms, respectively alarm notifications.
-A single attempt is taken, to reverse a partially executed transactions by switching the first transmitter back off, if the second one could not be activated.
+A single attempt is taken, to reverse a partially executed transaction by switching the first transmitter back off, if the second one could not be activated.
-When processing is completed, the status of the link (e.g. "normalOperation") is reported to the requestor and to a central status documentation.
+When processing is completed, the status of the link (e.g. "AllTransmittersOn") is reported to the requestor and to a central status documentation.

 #### Link Analysis
 AIPS 1.0.0 does include a link analysis module.
 The **BasicLinkAnalysis** module provides all necessary information for a switching operation on a protected, but not further differentiated link.
 While activating the BasicLinkAnalysis module, the RedundantTransmittersOff or the AllTransmittersOn module must pass a Link-ID.
-The BasicLinkAnalysis module translates the Link-ID into the UUID of an AirLayer connection.
-It determines the mount names, UUIDs, and local IDs of the AirInterfaces that terminate the AirLayer connection.
-It analyzes if there is a parallel AirLayer connection and determines the mount names, UUIDs and Local-IDs of its AirInterfaces.
-It reads the transmitterIsOn, transmissionModeMax and transmissionModeCur for the parallel AirLayer connection.
+It reads the interfaceStatus, transmissionModeMax and transmissionModeCur for any parallel AirLayer connection.
 Finally, it returns all this data in the response body.
-If it could not read the complete set of data from both devices, it returns an error.
+If it could not read the complete set of data from both devices (i.e. link endpoints) of any parallel link, it returns an error.

+The BasicLinkAnalysis module relies on network inventory information being provided by the MicroWaveDeviceInventory:
+- it does not need to translate the link-ID into the UUID of an AirLayer connection, as they are identical by requirement
+- for a given link it also fetches the mount names, UUIDs, and local IDs of the AirInterfaces that terminate the AirLayer connection from the MWDI
+- it also fetches information about parallel links from the MWDI

 #### Power saving status
 AIPS 1.0.0 does include the ActivationStatus module for centralized documentation of the power saving status.